ai-in-pm/Adam-2.0-AI-PM-Co-Pilot/README.md

 ## PHASE 2 Completed
 - Improving the User Interface: Enhancing the GUI to display Adam's responses directly in the application window.

-  -Implemented Large Language Models - ChatGPT and Ollama
+  -Implemented Large Language Models - ChatGPT and Ollama onto the source code located on main.py

 ## Next Steps